lumrachele/linked-lists-reading-nyc-web-111918/README.md

 ## Linked Lists

 ### Problem solver
-Linked lists solves some of the problems we ran into when talking about arrays.
+Linked lists solve some of the problems we ran into when talking about arrays.
 Remember that with arrays, having a contiguous list of elements, and each element stored at a specific place in memory made retrieval very predictable.
 But this same attribute caused us problems when we wanted to remove or add elements near the beginning of the array.
 For example, if we want to remove the second element in the array, then to we need to move the memory address of every following element in our array.
 That gets costly.
 With a linked list we no longer run into this problem.

   * Linked Lists are a data structure that not only store the data associated with each element but also store a pointer to another address in memory where another element exists.
 We call these elements 'nodes'.
   * Linked lists are composed of nodes containing their value, and a pointer to the next value.